warren-bank/mirror-swissfileknife/mtk/readme.txt

 ==================================

 LICENSE
-   The Micro Tracing Kernel by stahlworks art & technology is provided as unlimited open source, and free for use in any project, no matter if commercial or non-commercial.
+   The Micro Tracing Kernel by StahlWorks Technologies is provided as unlimited open source, and free for use in any project, no matter if commercial or non-commercial.
    LIKE ANYTHING ELSE THAT'S FREE, MTK IS PROVIDED AS IS AND COMES